§ Verifiable Public Registry v4 Specification

 A account that starts a validation process.

-An account which is the controller of a specific resource in an VPR.
+An group which is the owner of a specific resource in an VPR.

 credential schema: